 - Rework takes more than twice the time and money to accomplish than doing the work right the first time.

-These two principles are key to being a successful professional woodworker, so a forehead tattoo might help to remember.
+These two principles are key to being a successful professional woodworker, so a forehead tattoo might help Gentle Reader to remember them.
 Just a suggestion….

 None of those old boys I worked with used extra-long extra-heavy hammers because they knew that productive work required driving nails of different sizes in many different directions (not just straight down or straight forward) more accurately with fewer misses, something a heavy single-purpose framing hammer was not suited to.
 They knew how to avoid wasted motion and time.
 They knew about rhythm.